rabbit-ear/rabbit-ear-app/readme.md

 - [ ] axioms 5-7 could be coded better
 - [-] foldedLine tool should re-assign existing creases that lay along the path.
 - [-] when hovering over folded form, dim actions which cannot be used on it.
+- [ ] on "select" tool, only show vertices if "vertices" is selected. maybe? idk.
+- [ ] can't place an edge with a non-flat foldAngle
+- [ ] it's possible to place a valley crease with 0 fold angle. (should change to F)

 App Menu